luxury clothes care tips for a

 - Pashmina: Don't be afraid to wash this silk and cashmere blend.
 It spent 30 to 60 minutes in water just below the boiling point followed by two washes during the dying process that made it so lustrous-looking.
 Wash in warm water with a gentle, natural or baby shampoo.
 Lay flat to dry.
 Machine drying can damage fibers.

 - Linen: Linen washes well because it is stronger wet than dry.
 A 60-degree Celsius wash is most effective as that temperature smoothes the surface of the flax fibers, allowing laundry stains to be released easily.
-Don't pack the washing machine to capacity when washing line; the highly absorbent fiber can absorb twice its weight in water.
+Don't pack the washing machine to capacity when washing linen; the highly absorbent fiber can absorb twice its weight in water.
 Always iron linen when damp - first on the wrong side to eliminate creases and then on the right side to enhance the fabric' natural sheen.

-luxury clothes care for other fabrics.
+luxury clothes care for shoes and bags.

 does "dry clean" mean "dry clean only"?